Cuban activists organize urgent aid for hurricane Oscar victims in Guantánamo

 Damaged by Hurricane OscarPhoto © Facebook / Daniel Ross Dieguez

-Facebook Capture / Johanna Jolá Alvarez
+Facebook Screenshot / Johanna Jolá Alvarez

-He indicated that the "Huellas" team began sending donations that will be delivered directly to the families most affected in Guantánamo.
+It was stated that the "Huellas" team began sending donations that will be delivered directly to the families most affected in Guantánamo.

-In the midst of the critical situation in Santiago de Cuba, some people have chosen to share what little they have in an act of solidarity, like the young Daniel Nieto Vega who offered his help to the community through a post in the Facebook group “Baireros por el Mundo”: “My people, anyone who needs to charge a phone or a lamp, the generator is on at my house.”
+In the midst of the critical situation in Santiago de Cuba, some individuals have chosen to share what little they have in an act of solidarity, such as the young man Daniel Nieto Vega, who offered his assistance to the community through a post in the Facebook group "Baireros por el Mundo": “My people, anyone who needs to charge a phone or a lamp, my generator is running at home.”

 COMMENT